Susanagc99/Javascript/Semana 3/Training M3S3/README.md

-# Training: Product Management with JSON Server
+# Product Management with JSON Server

 This project is a practical exercise to learn how to perform CRUD operations (Create, Read, Update, and Delete) on a product collection using JavaScript and a simulated server with [json-server]